murlsousa/todo-app/README.md

 ## Requirements

-You should build a simple tasks list so that radiologists don’t forget them.
+You should build a simple tasks list so that people don’t forget them.

 ### Features: